 All CUHC workforce members including faculty, staff and students.

 The confidentiality of patient information is governed by federal and state laws.

-- Posting patient information, commentary, or photographs on professional or personal social media sites requires written authorization from the patient using the CUMC HIPAA Media Authorization form.
-The Office of Communications should be contacted at [email protected] to obtain a copy of the form.
+- Posting patient information, commentary, or photographs on professional or personal social media sites requires written authorization from the patient using the CUIMC HIPAA Media Authorization form.
+The Office of Communications can be contacted at [email protected] to obtain the authorization form.
 A copy of the form is provided to the patient and the original authorization is placed in the medical record.

-- Photo, tape or video recording in patient treatment areas is permitted only after obtaining permission from the Practice Manager, Program Director or CUMC Communications.
+- Photo, tape or video recording in CUIMC patient treatment areas is permitted only after obtaining permission from the Practice Manager, Program Director in addition to CUIMC Communications.

 - Faculty, staff and students are prohibited from taking personal photos, video or audio recordings in patient care areas to avoid inadvertently capturing patients or patient information.

-- Photos, images or a narrative thought to be de-identified by a workforce member may be recognizable by the individual or others and would not meet the definition of de-identified per the HIPAA Privacy Rule and thus permission should be obtained from the Privacy Office prior to posting any photos, images or narratives involving patients or patient information even if they are thought to be de-identified.
+- Photos, images or a narrative thought to be de-identified by a workforce member may be recognizable by the individual or others, and would not meet the definition of de-identified per the HIPAA Privacy Rule and thus permission should be obtained from the Privacy Office prior to posting photos, images or narratives (e.g., case reports) involving patients or patient information even if they are thought to be de-identified.

-- Faculty and staff may photo, video or audio record patients for treatment purposes with authorization from the patient and must use an electronic device meeting CUMC Information Security requirements.
+- Faculty and staff may photograph, video or audio record patients for treatment purposes with authorization from the patient and must use an electronic device that meets CUIMC Information Security requirements.

 Interacting with Patients on Social Media